What have you just WRITTEN?

 *Zoom

-This first workshop for 2021 was preceded by the AGM.
+This first workshop for 2025 will be preceded at 6pm by the AGM.

 Workshop #2